uhppoted/uhppoted-wiegand/README.md

 - interfacing non-standard/off-brand readers and keypads to the UHPPOTE L0x access controllers

 The project includes:
-- PIO based Wiegand-26 reference reader/writer implementation
 - PIO based Wiegand-26 reader emulator which can write a Wiegand-26 card out to a controller
 - PIO based Wiegand-26 controller emulator which can read from Wiegand-26 reader and unlock a door
+- PIO based Wiegand-26 'universal' reader/writer implementation

 ## Raison d'être